rphii/c-nexus/README.md

 ### Upsides?
 - at startup, all notes are stored in RAM (fast lookup)
 - compile checked code/notes
+- you can just disable the notes you don't want to be seen via. code

 ### Downsides?
 - at startup, all notes are stored in RAM (amount limited through RAM)